Stoners love it, but non-smokers despise it. Either way, it is one of the most recognizable scents in the world.

 Also, you can try combining some of these tips.
 Try experimenting to see which trick will work the best for your stash.

-Food Containers and Mason Jars
+Glass or ceramic containers and Mason Jars

 My secret is that I use “triple protection”.
 It’s not stupid if it works.

 This is how I store my stash:

 First, I put the weed in a little plastic bag and then wrap that in an aluminum foil.
 Next, I put it all in an odor resistant bag and then I put the whole bundle in a glass (mason) jar.

 Try this method and you’ll see that there is no way the smell is getting out.